songlinjian/Parallel-Root-KSK-Rollover/paralleled_root_for_ksk_rollover.md

 The question on when to turn off the KSK-2010 Root System is depended on the proportion of DR and CR.
 If the number is under some boundary say 0.5%, then reasonable decision can be made.
 In addition, this model can safely distinguish the HR from DN and CR which helps people to located the source of DR and CR, and accelerate the process of TRANSFORM.

+### Possible Time line for Phased New KSK rollover

+According to the description of new model for KSK rollover, the whole process may consist of several phases with a time line.

+* 1) Phase A: setup a paralleled root system similar with current root system with different NS servers.
+It is prepared for RFC5011 Ready Root System.

+* 2) Phase B: develop the specification of DNS extension for TRANSFORM function.
+Develop and distribute DNS extension patch to root servers and available resolvers.

+* 3) Phase C：promotion work are necessary including speech on various meetings, conferences, workshops to outreach.

+* 4) Phase D: trigger the initial TRANSFORM on KSK-2010 Root Server

+* 5) Phase E：trigger the KSK-2017 rollover process in RFC5011 Ready Root Server when the proportion is beyond a certain number(say 80%).
+Future KSK rollover after KSK-2017 can be conducted every 5 years independent of the status of KSK-2010 Root Server

+* 6) Phase F: If the proportion of DR and CR is under a certain boundary(say 0.5%), turn off the KSK-2010 Root Server.
+Phase F may be never come or long time to come.

+Note that Phases described above is roughly in a sequence but not strictly isolated.
+For example, Phase A, B, C can overlap and process in coordination.

 ## The Design of TRANSFORM

 In the concept model of New KSK rollover, the TRANSFORM process is the key of the success.
 It require new DNS extension and functions in both authoritative and recursive side servers.
 Again this document will not go deep for detailed specification for TRANSFORM.
 More specific proposals are necessary based on the architecture of this document if the community feel it deserve further protocol development.